Skip to content

 Clear SDK Cache Data

-Use FTMobileReactNative to clear unuploaded cache data
+Use FTMobileReactNative to clear cached data that has not been uploaded.

 Usage